uspgamedev/STEAMING/README.md

 *STEAMING* is very friendly to object oriented programming.
 All your game objects should be instantiated from a class, and those can be organized in the *classes* folder.
 To draw an object, you specify as a class method his *draw()* method, so that all objects are drawn the way you want them to.

-To help you, there is already some primitive classes you can inherit from in the *primitive* module, such as **POS** for an object with and (x,y) position or **CLR** if your object has a main color to be used when it is being drawn.
+To help you, there is already some primitive classes you can inherit from in the *primitive* folder, such as **POS** for an object with and (x,y) position or **CLR** if your object has a main color to be used when it is being drawn.
 Some premade classes such as **RECT** or **CIRC** are already made, which are for creating simple rectangle and circle objects.
 Both of them inherit from *ELEMENT*, one of the most important parts of *STEAMING*, that add a *type*, and if you desire, a *subtype* and *id* for any object you may create.
 This way you can easily find, modify or delete any object, whatever table he may be.
 Also, elements have an *death* atribute (see **Gamestates** section), and an *invisible* atribute, that refrains one object from being drawn (*util* module has some useful methods to apply invisible or death to objects).

 When applying a subtype for an object (*o:setSubTp("enemy")* for example), if there isn't one, a unique table is created (*SUBTP_TABLE["enemy"]* in the same example), that you can easily iterate or manipulate.
 Some useful method are already implemented in the *util* module, but you can easily get all objects from a subtype with *SUBTP_TABLE["<subtype name here"]*.
 Similarly, you can apply an id for an object *o* with *o:setId("wall#48")*, that it will be added to a ID table for quick reference.
 Again, you can use the *util* module functions to get an specific object with a certain Id, or you can just get it with *ID_TABLE["id name here"]*.